ftccats/ftccats.github.io/Hardware_Intro.md

 * [Gears vs. Chains]
 * [Servos vs. Motors]
 #### Electrical Engineering:
   Electrical engineering is a field of engineering that generally deals with the study and application of electricity, electronics.
 It is the branch of engineering that deals with how the electronics of a robot.
-If a robot is not wired properly, issues can arise.
+Here is an example of an electrical engineering example: If a robot is not wired properly, issues can arise.
   To understand more about electrical engineering, you can watch the following video:
   * [Electronics Tutorial](https://www.youtube.com/watch?v=XYJ_AUOw4aE)